-- Visit a Council Regional Business Centre, a Council library or ward office and present a paid rates notice from the current financial year.
+- Visit a Council Regional Business Centre or ward office and present a paid rates notice from the current financial year.
 Public housing and Defence Housing residents must provide evidence of a recent rental payment.

 - You will receive an approved stamped Free Native Plants voucher.

 - Visit a participating retail nursery and exchange your voucher for two free native plants.

 Residential ratepayers will be required to obtain a Free Native Plants voucher before visiting a participating retail nursery.
 Residential rates notices are not accepted directly at participating retail nurseries for the Free Native Plants program.

 Visit Council’s Downfall Creek Bushland Centre at Chermside West with your paid rates notice from the current financial year.
 You will be able to receive your 2 free native plants from the Council display stand.

 - schools, registered community groups and charitable organisations - up to 50 free plants

 - body corporates via a single bulk order - two free plants per unit

 - clubs on Council-leased land - up to 20 free plants

 - schools celebrating Arbor Day - plants are available in the months prior to Arbor Day (October)